 24. The Quiet Earth (1985)

 ‘The Quiet Earth’ is one of the most fascinating, inventive sci-fi movies I’ve ever seen.
-The film centres around a man who wakes up to discover that he is alone in the world. he wanders around the streets to find vehicles, telephones and buildings but there’s absolutely no sign of human life.
-The plot eventually intensifies as he manages two more survivors and they gradually develop relationships which further complicate things.
-‘The Quiet Earth’ is darkly atmospheric and hauntingly creepy and it brilliantly manages to construct a dystopian world that is both frightening and fascinating.
+The film centers around a man who wakes up to discover that he is alone in the world.
+He wanders around the streets to find vehicles, telephones, and buildings, but there’s absolutely no sign of human life.
+The plot eventually intensifies as he manages two more survivors, and they gradually develop relationships, which further complicate things.
+‘The Quiet Earth’ is darkly atmospheric and hauntingly creepy, and it brilliantly constructs a dystopian world that is both frightening and fascinating.

 Read More: Best British Movies of All Time